-Fairchild Semiconductor International, Inc. designs, develops, manufactures, and sells power analog, power discrete, and non-power semiconductor solutions worldwide.
-The company operates in three segments: Mobile, Computing, Consumer, and Communication (MCCC); Power Conversion, Industrial, and Automotive (PCIA); and Standard Discrete and Standard Linear (SDT).
-The MCCC segment provides analog and mixed signal integrated circuits (ICs), and low voltage power MOSFETs; signal path products, including analog and digital switches, USB switches, video filters, and audio amplifiers; and semiconductor solutions, including power discrete MOSFETs, analog ICs, and integrated multi-chip and monolithic power solutions.
-Its analog products monitor, interpret, and control variable functions, such as light, color, sound, and energy.
-The PCIA segment offers power discrete semiconductors, and analog and mixed signal ICs for the broad power conversion/power management, industrial, and automotive applications.
-Its analog and mixed signal ICs are used to control discrete semiconductors in applications, such as power switching, conditioning, signal amplification, power distribution, and power consumption.
-The SDT segment offers semiconductor products, including MOSFET, junction field effect transistors, high power bipolar, discrete small signal transistors, TVS, Zeners, rectifiers, bridge rectifiers, Schottky devices, and diodes; and bipolar regulators, shunt regulators, low drop out regulators, standard op-amp/comparators, and low voltage op-amp.
-The company’ products are used in computers and Internet hardware; telecommunications; networking and storage equipment; industrial power supply and instrumentation equipment; consumer electronics, such as digital cameras, displays, audio/video devices, and household appliances; and automotive applications.
-Fairchild Semiconductor International, Inc. was founded in 1959 and is headquartered in San Jose, California.
+Fairchild Semiconductor International, Inc. designs, develops, manufactures, and markets power analog, power discrete, and non-power semiconductor solutions worldwide.
+It operates through three segments: Mobile, Computing, Consumer, and Communication (MCCC); Power Conversion, Industrial, and Automotive (PCIA); and Standard Discrete and Standard Linear (SDT).
+The MCCC segment offers analog components, mixed signal integrated circuits (ICs), and low voltage power metal oxide semiconductor field effect transistors (MOSFETs) for mobile, consumer, computing, and communication applications; signal path products, such as analog and digital switches, USB switches, video filters, and audio amplifiers; and packaging solutions include surface mount devices, tiny packages, chip scale packages, and leadless carriers.
+Its analog products monitor, interpret, and control variable functions comprising light, color, sound, and energy.
+The PCIA segment provides analog and mixed signal ICs, multi-chip smart power modules, and discrete power products.
+Its analog and mixed signal ICs are used to control discrete semiconductors in applications, including power switching, conditioning, signal amplification, power distribution, and power consumption.
+The SDT segment offers a range of semiconductor products, such as MOSFET, junction field effect transistors, high power bipolar, discrete small signal transistors, Zener diodes, rectifiers, bridge rectifiers, Schottky devices, and diodes; bipolar regulators, shunt regulators, low drop out regulators, standard op-amp/comparators, low voltage op-amps, and others; and infrared products.
+The company’s products are used in mobile, industrial, appliance, automotive, consumer electronics, and computing markets applications.
+It sells its products to distributors, original equipment manufacturers, and electronic design and manufacturing services customers.
+The company was founded in 1959 and is headquartered in San Jose, California.